 Serious response

-It means ” serious response ” or ” serious response.
+Means ” a serious response ” or ” a serious response.

-It is used as in ” seriously, it’s no problem at all “.
+It is used as in ” seriously, there is no problem at all.

 Impossible game

-Used in situations where it is difficult or impossible to achieve a goal.
+Used in situations where it is difficult or impossible to achieve.

-It was first used to describe a game that was difficult to complete.
-For example, “It’s impossible to get a score of 100 on that test.
+The term “impossible game” was first used to describe a game that was difficult to complete.
+For example, “It’s impossible to get a score of 100 on that test,” or “It’s impossible to do that.

 There is more than there is

-In addition to “better than ants,” there are also “better than nothing,” “better than ants,” “better than nothing,” and “better than nothing.
+In addition to “more ants than ants,” there are “more ants than none,” “more none than ants,” “more none than ants,” and “more none than none.
 All of them are used to express the subtlety of the decision between “ari” and “nashi” in the choice between “ari” and “nashi”.
-For example , “Yes rather than no” is used to express the nuance of “Yes” in the overall judgment, even though there are negative factors.
+For example, “Yes rather than no” is used to express the nuance of “Yes” in the overall judgment, even though there are some negative factors .

 The term “one chance” is an abbreviation of “OneChance.

-It is often used in the sense of ” there is a possibility.
-It is often used in the sense of “maybe you can make it in time.”
-It is also used in a one-night stand manner, as in, “I’m looking for a chance to get together with that girl tonight.
+It is often used to mean “there is a possibility.
+It is also used to mean, ” Maybe you can make it in time.”
+It is also used as a one-night stand, as in “I’m going to have a one-chance shot with that girl tonight.
 Recently, it has been shortened to “one” alone.

-This is a shortened form of the phrase “I’m so excited,” used when one’s heart is pounding.
+A shortened form of “Mochikyun desu,” a phrase used when one’s heart is pounding.

 Suko

-Originally, the term was used in the “NanJ” live-action forum to end a sentence with the nuance “I’ve done it, I’ve done it,” as in “I’ve done it, I’ve done it.
+Originally, the word was used to end a sentence in the “NANJ” (live commentary board) to express the nuance of “I’ve done it, I’ve done it,” as in “I’ve done it.
 As the word became popular among young people, it came to be used at the end of words without any particular meaning in order to make them look cute.

 It means “like peoples” or “like people.

-It can be used as ” I’m going on a trip with my favorite people.
+It can be used as ” I’m going on a trip with my favorite peepo.

 Riatai